How SGARs affect other animals

 Non-target birds at include:

-• predators of rats and mice, like owls, falcons, frogmouths, currawongs, ravens, magpies, and kookaburras
+• predators of rats and mice, like owls, kestrels, frogmouths, currawongs, ravens, magpies, and kookaburras

-• larger predators like Powerful Owls and Wedge-tailed Eagles also eat possums and other birds that have been exposed to SGARs
+• larger predators like Powerful Owls and Wedge-tailed Eagles that eat possums and other birds that have been exposed to SGARs

 • carnivorous birds often scavenge dead rodents / prey, too